mccormackca/Bioeng_231_final_project_filovirus/selected_preloaded_data/README.md

 The multiple sequence alignment Clustal Omega requires ~1 GB of available RAM.
 If your system has less than 1 GB available RAM, use swap memory to free up additional RAM.
 Swap memory can be configured with the code below.

 ```
-#Navigate to your root directory
+# Navigate to your root directory
-cd /
+cd ~

-#create a swapfile in the root directory
+# create a swapfile in the root directory
-#make the swapfile the same size as your system's RAM
+# make the swapfile the same size as your system's RAM
 sudo fallocate -l 1G /swapfile

-#set permissions for the swapfile
+# set permissions for the swapfile
 sudo chmod 600 /swapfile

-#set up swap space
+# set up swap space
 sudo mkswap /swapfile

-#turn on swap space
+# turn on swap space
 sudo swapon /swapfile

-#make the swap memory permanently enabled
+# make the swap memory permanently enabled
 sudo cp /etc/fstab /etc/fstab.bak
 echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab
 ```